zhenyu92/Avg_Annual_Salary/Readme.md

 # International Country Census Data Insights Powered by Google Data Studio
-This project is a part of the learning milestone of a Udemy course delivered by [Chris Levy](https://www.udemy.com/sql-for-data-science-with-google-big-query/).
+This project is a part of the learning milestone of a Udemy course delivered by [Kirill Eremenko](https://www.udemy.com/tableau-2018/).

 ### Author
 [Derrick Chan](https://github.com/zhenyu92)